aditeyapandey/3DArteryVisualization/README.md

 ## Related Github Repos

-This project was built in conjuction with our main contribution CerebroVis.
+This project was built in conjuction with our main project CerebroVis.

 ## How to Use With Your Own Data